Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Spread & Total Prediction for Cincinnati vs. Xavier

-Xavier is 4-4-0 against the spread this season compared to Cincinnati's 4-3-0 ATS record.
-The Musketeers have a 4-4-0 record hitting the over, while games involving the Bearcats have a record of 5-2-0 when it comes to hitting the over.
+Cincinnati is 4-3-0 against the spread this season compared to Xavier's 4-4-0 ATS record.
+The Bearcats have a 5-2-0 record going over the point total, while games involving the Musketeers have a record of 4-4-0 when it comes to hitting the over.
+The two teams score 162.9 points per game, 9.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM